 For more information, please contact SAEN: (709) 722-9300

-Carl Gale of Port aux Basques was the winner of the first prize that consisted of a hand-crafted salmon fly rod, SAEN t-shirt, complimentary SAEN membership, and two dozen salmon flies, among other great items.
-Second prize went to Terry Penney of Salmon Cove and third prize went to Eric Abbott of Paradise.
+James Boutcher of Corner Brook was the winner of the first main prize that consisted of a salmon fly rod, SAEN jacket, complimentary SAEN membership, and salmon flies.
+Second prize went to John Sheppard of Gander and third prize went to Chris Collingwood of St. John’s.

 Fishing in National Parks

 Special licences are required to fish inland waters in National Parks.
-These may be obtained from park administrative offices.
-Anglers should check with park officials on regulations that may apply within National Parks.
+Anglers should check with park officials on licensing information that may apply within National Parks.

 Terra Nova National Park: (709) 533-2801